V4Fire/Client/src/components/form/b-select/README.md

 #### [icon]

-An icon to show after the input.
+An icon to display after the input.

 ```
 < b-select :icon = 'dropdown' | :items = myItems